CPA-Verified SMB™

 $0 — free to browse, filter, and watchlist

 $0 — no closing fee ever on this seller.
-Pool does not apply — your $1,000 was the total cost.
+Your $1,000 upfront was the total cost.

 5% of transaction value